WeCanDoBetter/delphi/docs/api/agent.md

 Runs the agent with a given context and round.

 > The round is used internally when the model repeatedly calls functions.
 When
-> calling the agent directly, the round should be set to 1.
-If `maxRounds` is
+> calling the agent directly, the round should be omitted (as it defaults to 1).
-> reached, the agent will omit the functions and return the chat message as
+> When the maximum number of rounds is reached, the agent will omit the
-> usual.
+> functions and return the next chat message.

 ```typescript
 async run(context: Context, round = 1): Promise<ChatMessage>